AaronPierdon/LogAggregator/README.md

 Or open `LogAggregator.sln` in Visual Studio 2022 (17.8+) and press F5.

-**To publish a single self-contained `.exe`:**
+**Single-file `.exe`:**

 ```bash
 dotnet publish src/LogAggregator/LogAggregator.csproj -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true
 ```

-Output lands at `src/LogAggregator/bin/Release/net8.0-windows/win-x64/publish/LogAggregator.exe` — runs on a clean Windows machine, nothing else to install.
-See [`PUBLISH.md`](PUBLISH.md) for trimming and size options.
+Lands at `.../bin/Release/net8.0-windows/win-x64/publish/LogAggregator.exe` — runs on a clean Windows machine, nothing else to install.
+See [`PUBLISH.md`](PUBLISH.md) for trimming/size options.

-**Getting started with the app itself:**
+**Using the app:**

-1. Drag a log file (or several, or a `.zip`) onto the drop zone.
-Format and timestamp pattern are detected automatically.
+1. Drag a log file (or several, or a `.zip`) onto the drop zone — format and timestamp are detected automatically.
-2. If detection is confident, a new source appears and starts syncing immediately.
-If it's ambiguous, you're shown every candidate side-by-side instead of a silent guess.
+2. Confident match → the source starts syncing immediately.
+Ambiguous → every candidate is shown side-by-side instead of a silent guess.
-3. Use the OR / AND / EXCLUDE filter bar to narrow the merged view, sort by clicking any column header, export when you're happy.
+3. Narrow the merged view with the OR / AND / EXCLUDE filter bar, sort by clicking a column, export when ready.
-4. No real data on hand? **Settings → Developer** generates mock log files in seconds — pick an output format, how wild the timestamp patterns should get, and whether you want a clean example or a deliberately broken one to poke at the warning system.
+4. No real data? **Settings → Developer** generates mock log files in seconds.

 ## How it works

-The interesting engineering is in `Services/TimestampDetector.cs` and `Services/LogDatabase.cs`:
+*Skip this section unless you're curious about the internals.*

-- **Timestamp detection** treats "where is the timestamp" and "what format is it" as two separate, automatic questions.
-For flat text, a family of leading-position regexes (numeric-first, month-name-first, bracketed, epoch) locate the candidate text; for delimited files, every column is scored against ~20 candidate `.NET` format strings across a sample of real rows, and a column only qualifies if it parses successfully at least 70% of the time.
+**Timestamp detection** treats "where's the timestamp" and "what format is it" as separate questions.
+Flat text uses leading-position regexes (numeric-first, month-name-first, bracketed, epoch); delimited files score every column against ~20 candidate format strings across sampled rows, qualifying a column only if it parses successfully 70%+ of the time.

+Parsing itself is layered: each candidate format is tried first through **NodaTime**, which is explicit about timezone and century assumptions instead of relying on .NET's ambient OS-locale defaults.
+If NodaTime's stricter parser rejects a format, it falls back automatically to `DateTime.TryParseExact` — so NodaTime only *adds* parsing coverage, it never narrows what the app could already parse before it was introduced.

-- **The SQL backend** exists because holding tens of millions of parsed rows in an `ObservableCollection` is a multi-gigabyte memory problem, not a hypothetical one.
-Ingestion batches writes to SQLite as it parses; the UI queries a paged, filtered, sorted window instead of holding the full result set.
+**The SQL backend** exists because holding tens of millions of parsed rows in memory is a real problem, not a hypothetical one.
+Ingestion streams to SQLite in batches; the UI queries a paged, filtered, sorted window instead of holding the full result set.

 ## Future Vision

-Things flagged as deliberate v1 trade-offs, worth revisiting:

-- **True bidirectional virtualization** — right now the grid's sliding window only loads more rows going forward as you scroll; jumping back up past what's unloaded means "Jump to Start" rather than free scrollback.
-A proper bidirectional virtualizing data source is the natural next step.
+- **Bidirectional grid virtualization** — scrolling back past what's unloaded currently means "Jump to Start," not free scrollback.
-- **Close the CSV/Tab epoch gap** — Unix-epoch and no-year timestamp shapes are only auto-detectable in flat text today; the column-based detector needs the same "best effort" fallback the flat-text path already has.
+- **Close the CSV/Tab epoch gap** — epoch and no-year timestamps are only auto-detected in flat text today; delimited files need the same fallback.
-- **Config schema migration** instead of "unrecognized version starts fresh" — fine for early development, not fine forever.
+- **Config schema migration** instead of "unrecognized version starts fresh."
-- **Live tail mode** — watch an actively-growing log file update in real time instead of only syncing on demand.
+- **Live tail mode** for actively-growing files.
-- **Saved filter presets** — bookmark an OR/AND/EXCLUDE combination instead of retyping it every session.
+- **Saved filter presets.**
-- **A small library of built-in LogType templates** for common industrial/IT systems, so a new source can start from a known-good profile instead of always running detection from scratch.
+- **Built-in LogType template library** for common industrial/IT systems.

 ## Project Layout